Best Jobs for Seniors & Retirees: Over 47 Good Options

 The reasons for working during retirement are as varied as the older workers who choose to do it.
 However, one thing is very clear: Transitioning into life as a senior citizen or retired person can feel incredibly daunting.
 It represents a huge change, especially if you've worked full-time for 40 years or longer.

 Three of the most common reasons for working as a senior or retiree include:

-- Wanting to stay active and productive—In one survey of retired workers, about 49 percent of them said that they have jobs in order to stay busy and feel like they are still contributing.3 It's easy to understand why.
-They don't want to be defined by their age or merely looked at as being "old people."
+- Wanting to stay active and productive—The Families and Work Institute survey of retired workers found that about 49 percent of them said that they have jobs in order to stay busy and feel like they are still contributing.
+It's easy to understand why.
+Seniors don't want to be defined by their age or merely looked at as being "old people."
 Jobs help them feel a sense of control and independence, which is something that seniors often perceive as slipping away.
 Plus, staying active can be a good way to increase your longevity while keeping yourself mentally sharp and physically capable.

 - Wanting to have fun and interact with other people—Socialization is a vital part of staying healthy and engaged during a person's retirement years.
 But as people age, they often lose the company of friends or loved ones who pass on.
 And that can lead to loneliness and depression.
 Jobs often provide new avenues for enjoyment and essential human connection.

 As an older worker, it's easy to feel slightly intimidated by the prospect of re-entering the workforce.
 After all, some employers may have concerns or stereotypes about mature job seekers.
 And, truth be told, it often does take a little longer for seniors to land jobs than it does for younger job seekers.